SAP-samples/teched2021-DEV164/exercises/4_ModelVocabulary/README.md

 ![](images/CopyProjectId.png)

 ### Conclusion<a name="Summary"></a>
-Now you have modeled a Business Rules Project with a Data Object and exposed it for consuming from Process Template Editor in the next excercise.
+Now you have modeled a Business Rules Project with a Data Object and exposed it for consumption in the Process Template Editor in the next excercise.